constancegb/constancegb.github.io/_portfolio/bloccit.md

 {:.center}
 ![]({{ site.baseurl }}/img/bloccit2.png)

-## Explanation
+## The project

 Just like Reddit, Bloccit is an app where people can post, vote on, share and save links and comments.